-The easiest airline credit cards to get approved for are the AeroMexico Secured Visa and the SKYPASS Secured Visa.
+The easiest airline credit cards to get approved for are the LATAM Secured Credit Card and the SKYPASS Secured Credit Card.
 Since they’re secured cards, you can get approved even if your credit is bad.
 You just have to place a security deposit, which will serve as your credit line.
-All other airline cards are a lot harder to get because they require at least good credit for approval. … read full answer
+All other airline cards are a lot harder to get because they require at least good credit for approval.… read full answer

-SKYPASS Visa Secured.
-This card, co-branded with Korean Air, accepts people with bad credit, gives 5,000 SKYPASS bonus miles when you make your first purchase, and rewards you with 1 mile per dollar on all purchases.
-You must submit a $300-$5,000 deposit.
+This card, co-branded with Korean Air, accepts people with bad credit, gives 5,000 miles SKYPASS bonus miles when you make your first purchase, and rewards you with 1 mile per $1 on all purchases.
+You must submit a $300 deposit.
 There is a $50 annual fee.

-LATAM Secured.
 This card, co-branded with the Latin-American provider LATAM Airlines, accepts people with bad credit.
-You get 5,000 bonus miles after your first purchase, and earn 1 mile per dollar on all purchases.
+You get 5,000 points bonus after your first purchase, and earn 1 point per $1 on all purchases.
 You also get a 10% discount on your first LATAM Airlines purchase ($500 or less) each year.
-You need to submit a $300-$5,000 deposit.
-There is a $25 annual fee, waived the first year.
+You need to submit a $300 deposit.
+The annual fee is $0 1st yr, $25 after that.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.